Committees on Opposed Bills

 (2) Nothing contained in this order shall prevent a committee from requiring the preamble of a bill to be proved in any case in which an application for costs has been made.

-114 Committee to decide as to locus standi of petitioners (HC 90)
+114 Committee to decide as to right of petitioners to have petition considered (HC 90)

-The select committee shall decide upon all petitions against the private bills referred to them, as to the rights of the petitioners to be heard upon such petitions.
+The select committee shall decide upon all petitions against the private bills referred to them, as to the rights of the petitioners to have such petitions considered.

-(1) Subject to paragraph (2), where a bill is promoted by an incorporated company, society, association or partnership, its members shall not be entitled to be heard before the select committee against the bill, unless their interests, as affected thereby are distinct from the general interests of the company, society, association or partnership.
+(1) Subject to paragraph (2), where a bill is promoted by an incorporated company, society, association or partnership, the select committee shall not consider petitions by its members unless their interests, as affected thereby are distinct from the general interests of the company, society, association or partnership.

 (2) Any proprietor or member of any company, society, association, or partnership, who has, by himself or by any person authorised to act for him in that behalf, dissented—